-- 7.2.1.5 The cost to have water supply reinstated and electricity reconnected will be an amount set by council payable in advance. - 7.2.1.6 Council reserves the right to deny or restrict the sale of electricity or water to customers who are in arrears with their rates or other municipal charges. - 7.2.1.7 Upon the liquidation of arrears, or the conclusion of arrangements, the service will be reconnected as soon as conveniently possible as but not later than 10 working days. - 7.2.1.8 The cost of the restriction or disconnection, and the reconnection, will be determined by tariffs agreed by Council, and will be payable by the customer. - 7.2.1.9 The Municipality will introduce "80/20 pre-payment debt recovery.
-It's a pre-payment system whereby 20% of payment is allocated to arrears and 80% is allocated to the purchase of electricity when the account is arrears. - 7.2.1.10 If a previous arrangement has been dishonoured, the municipality will sell pre-paid electricity to a consumer if the consumer has paid the current account as well as an agreed amount on the arrears.
+- 6.2.1.6 Council reserves the right to deny or restrict the sale of electricity or water to customers who are in arrears with their rates or other municipal charges. - 6.2.1.7 Upon the liquidation of arrears, or the conclusion of arrangements, the service will be reconnected as soon as conveniently possible as but not later than 10 working days. - 6.2.1.8 The cost of the restriction or disconnection, and the reconnection, will be determined by tariffs agreed by Council, and will be payable by the customer. - 6.2.1.9 The Municipality will introduce "80/20 pre-payment debt recovery.
+It's a pre-payment system whereby 20% of payment is allocated to arrears and 80% is allocated to the purchase of electricity or water when the account is arrears. - 6.2.1.10 If a previous arrangement has been dishonoured, the municipality will sell pre-paid electricity to a consumer if the consumer has paid the current account as well as an agreed amount on the arrears.
 The need of a consumer must be taken into consideration when the amount of electricity which the consumer will be allowed to buy, is determined.
 However, the maximum electricity which can be bought must not exceed the amount which has been paid on the arrears.
-If the dispute arises, the CFO will determine the mount for which electricity can be bought. - 7.2.1.11 Interest and penalties1 Interest will be raised as a charge on all accounts not paid by the due date, it will be charged in accordance to the prime rate of the reserve bank + 2%. - 7.2.1.12 The municipality shall maintain a schedule of debtors with large amounts outstanding (the cut-off amount will be agreed by Council) and will maintain intensive contact with these debtors as in 6.1.1. - 7.2.1.13 The owner may submit a written instruction to restrict or disconnect supply of services on their respective properties.
+If the dispute arises, the CFO will determine the mount for which electricity can be bought. - 6.2.1.11 Interest and penalties1 Interest will be raised as a charge on all accounts not paid by the due date, it will be charged in accordance to the prime rate of the reserve bank + 1%. - 6.2.1.12 The municipality shall maintain a schedule of debtors with large amounts outstanding (the cut-off amount will be agreed by Council) and will maintain intensive contact with these debtors as in 6.1.1. - 6.2.1.13 The owner may submit a written instruction to restrict or disconnect supply of services on their respective properties.

-7.3 Legal Process/Use of attorneys/Use of credit bureaus
+6.3 Legal Process/Use of attorneys/Use of credit bureaus

-- 7.3.1 Council may, when a debtor is 45 days in arrears, commence legal process against with that debtor, which process could involve final demands, summonses, court trails, judgements, garnishee orders and/or sales in execution of property. - 7.3.2 Council will exercise strict control over this process, to ensure accuracy and legality within it, and will require regular reports on progress from outside parties, be they attorneys or any other collection agents appointed by council. - 7.3.3 Council will establish procedures and codes of conduct with these outside parties.
+- 6.3.1 Council may, when a debtor is 45 days in arrears, commence legal process against with that debtor, which process could involve final demands, summonses, court trails, judgements, garnishee orders and/or sales in execution of property. - 6.3.2 Council will exercise strict control over this process, to ensure accuracy and legality within it, and will require regular reports on progress from outside parties, be they attorneys or any other collection agents appointed by council.